 ROBERTO DOLCI is Associate Professor of Educational Linguistics at the University for Foreigners in Perugia.
-He is also visiting Scholar at the John D. Calandra Italian American Institute, Queens College, CUNY.
+He is also visiting Scholar at the John D. Calandra Italian American Institute, CUNY, New York.
 His main research interests are plurilingualism, pluriculturalism and language policies.
+He is co-editor of the journal TILCA (Teaching Italian Language and Culture Annual).
 He has extensively written on Educational Linguistics and Teacher Education.
-With Anthony Julian Tamburri he has co-edited Why Study Italian: Diverse Perspectives on a Theme (2013) and Intercomprehension and Plurilingualism.
+He has co-edited with Anthony Julian Tamburri of Why Study Italian: Diverse Perspectives on a Theme (2013); Intercomprehension and Plurilingualism.
 Assets for Italian Language in the USA (2015), both published by the John D. Calandra Italian American Institute.
-He is the author of Il Giornalino di Prezzolini.
-La lingua Italiana tra promozione e propaganda nella New York degli anni '30 e '40 (Franco Cesati Editore, 2018); his most recent book is The Advanced Placement Program in Italian: History and Analysis.
-Transactions 5 (John D. Calandra Italian American Institute, 2023).
-He is also co-editor of the per-review journal, TILCA (Teaching Italian Language and Culture Annual).
+His most recent book is Il Giornalino di Prezzolini.
+La lingua Italiana tra promozione e propaganda nella New York degli anni '30 e '40 (Franco Cesati Editore, 2018).

 DANIELE FIORENTINO is Professor of U.S. History and Chair of the Department of Political Sciences at the Roma Tre University in Italy.
 He is also director of CISPEA (The Italian Center for the Study of Euro-American History and Politics) and sits in the Board of the Center for American Studies in Rome.
 He serves on the editorial board of "American Studies with American Studies International."
 He was a Fulbright student and scholar at the University of Kansas, at the National Archives, and the Smithsonian Institution in Washington, DC.
 Currently, he is the chief editor of a series on the United States and the process of Italian unification published by the Center for American Studies of which he was the director between 1995 and 2002.
 His most recent volume is: Gli Stati Uniti e il Risorgimento d'Italia, 1848-1901 (2013; The United States and the Italian Risorgimento, 1848-1901).
 He taught for many years at the University of Macerata and managed American university programs in Italy.
 A specialist of the relations between the United States and Italy in the 19th and early 20th centuries, he has also written extensively about American Indian history and culture.
 Fields of interest include: 19th century U.S. History and culture, U.S.-European Relations, Multiculturalism, Native American Studies.

 FRED GARDAPHÉ is Distinguished Professor of English and Italian American Studies at Queens College and the John D. Calandra Italian American Institute.
-He is director of the Italian/American Studies Programs at Queens College.
+He is director of the Italian/Ame-rican Studies Programs at Queens College.
 His books include Italian Signs, American Streets: The Evolution of Italian American Narrative (Duke UP, 1996), Dagoes Read: Tradition and the Italian/American Writer (Guernica, 1997), Moustache Pete is Dead!
-(Bordighera, 1997/2010), Leaving Little Italy (SUNY, 2003), The Art of Reading Italian Americana (Bordighera, 2011), From Wiseguys to Wise Men: Masculinities and the Italian American Gangster (Routledge, 2013), and Read 'em and Reap: Gambling on Italian American Writing (Bordighera, 2017).
+(Bordighera, 1997/ 2010), Leaving Little Italy (SUNY, 2003), The Art of Reading Italian Americana (Bordighera, 2011), From Wiseguys to Wise Men: Masculinities and the Italian American Gangster (Routledge, 2013), and Read 'em and Reap: Gambling on Italian American Writing (Bordighera, 2017).
 With Paul Giordano and Anthony Julian Tamburri, he is co-founding, co-editor of Bordighera Press, with, publisher of VIA: Voices in Italian Americana, and editor of the Italian/American Culture Series of SUNY Press.